-Observe your community like a detective and begin selecting your project in steps 3 and 4 of the Bronze Award guidelines.
+Begin selecting your project in steps 3 and 4 of the Bronze Award guidelines (PDF).
 You’ll explore your community; make a list of observations and your ideas for making the world a better place; and, with your team, choose the top three topics/issues to research further.

 Time needed: 45–60 minutes

 The Bronze Award is the highest award a Girl Scout Junior can earn.
 To earn it, you and your team will identify a community issue you care about.
 (Your team is you and other Girl Scout Juniors who are going on this adventure with you, plus your troop/group volunteer.)
 You’ll research what causes your issue, come up with a solution, and work with your community to make a plan that brings the solution to life.

 For example, you might live near an ocean and notice there’s a lot of trash on the beach.
 As you research your issue, you might realize that even though there are trashcans and recycling bins available, people aren’t using them!
 After doing more research, you learn that your community doesn’t understand how bad trash is for the ocean.
 So you decide to host a service unit beach cleanup and education day with activities that explain how important clean oceans are.
 You also put up signs around the beach and on trashcans about keeping the beach clean.

 To get started on your Bronze Award, first be sure to complete a Junior Journey and its associated Take Action project.
 Then check in with your team—they’ll want to know you’re observing your community!

 The next time you get together with your troop, share the observations you’re most excited about.
 Together you can make a list of your team’s top observations and brainstorm how you might make a difference.
 From there, your team will choose the top three topics/issues that interest everyone and make a plan to research further to understand the causes of the issues and find solutions.